dghosef/qdbp/README.md

 *From the [website](qdbplang.org):*

 qdbp is small.
 Really, really small.
-The language has just 2 keywords and 7 core constructs(along with full type inference and a little bit of syntax sugar to sweeten the deal).
+The language has just one keyword and a small handful of core constructs(along with full type inference and a little bit of syntax sugar to sweeten the deal).
 In fact here is a small program that demonstrates *every single primitive* of the language:
 ```ocaml
 int := 0
 float := 0.0